De Other Side | Brewmaster Guide

 Atal’ai Deathwalker – Leaves a stacking bleed on the tank called Gushing Wound.
 Be ready to use Celestial Brew and kite to drop stacks.

 Atal’ai Hoodoo Hexer – Hexers have three casts that all need to be interrupted.
 Hex is lowest priority as the healer can dispel it if needed.
 Healing Wave is a large heal, and Lightning Discharge is essentially chain lightning to the party.
 There is only one Hexer in each pack, and it should be focused down first.
-If pulling multiple packs together, it is advised to crowd-control the second Hexer, and pull it in once the first one dies.
+Hexers cannot be crowd controlled, so avoid pulling more than one at a time.

 Hakkar the Soulflayer